Big Joe’s Big Thanksgiving Dinner — Part One

 I enjoy the whole day, the morning tradition, the work, the smell and then dinner hits the table and it’s gone in world record time.
 I would sit at the table in disbelief that all this work is gone in such a short time.

 The enjoyment after dinner was watching all my guests go into a tryptophan coma spread out in my living room like mustard gas had seeped through the vents.
 There I would sit by myself with the last glass of wine overlooking the carnage in my living room from filled content bellies watching them drool in their nap and I would smile and say another great Thanksgiving dinner.
-This Thanksgiving will be a little different this year but I hope that you spend this holiday with family and friends even if only virtually and that you enjoy the day as much as I do.
 Happy Thanksgiving!

 Cousin Laurie’s World Famous Broccoli Bake